- — Certified Organic, Non-GMO, Kosher, Vegan

 - — Rich in Dietary Fiber and Protein

 The main benefit of Organic Raw Unhulled Sesame Seeds from Food to Live is that they undergo minimal processing.
-It means that they retain the majority of nutrients that these seeds have, as well as have a rich flavor.
+It means that they retain the majority of nutrients that these seeds have and have a rich flavor.
 Enjoy this product in baked goods, salads, sauces, and seasonings.
 And don’t forget about the famed tahini!

 Benefits of Organic Raw Unhulled Sesame Seeds